zivtech/gatsby-drupal-kit/README.md

 1. At the root of the gatsby repo, edit "gatsby-node.js"
 2. Replace "http://dev-drupal-gatsby.pantheonsite.io/" with your site's publically accessible url.

-## Make it work for real
+## Setup a live CI enviroment
 1. Sign up for a free netlify.com account.
 2. Connect your github repo (forked or cloned from this code)
-3. select "gatsby as the platform"
+3. select "gatsby" as the platform
 4. Create a webhook in netlify.
-5. Configure drupal to fire the webhook on content updates.
+5. Configure drupal to fire the webhook to that url on content updates.

-By this point your netlify gatsby site will auto update anytime you push to master branch, or update content in drupal.
+By this point your netlify gatsby site will auto-update anytime you *push to master branch*, or *update content* in drupal.
 When working locally, you'll have to shut down "gatsby develop" and restart it for content changes to take effect.

+# Quick note on gatsby hosting/deployments
+This is a brave new world where all pages are static, and overloading a server is next to impossible.
+It should never be a problem for gatsby to completely rebuild all pages for any reason or at any frequency.
+The static page *is* the cache in a way, and only a backend process can produce the pages...
+In otherwords, 10 dollar a month hosting + a cdn would be fine for a high traffic webste!

+So on netlify, the worst that can happen is you push bad code to master.
+This causes the build to be rejected, and content updates will stop appearing until the error is fixed.

+The next worst thing is if you publish content that shouldn't have gotten published.
+On average, expect prod builds to have a delay of about 2 mins for a for real site.
+The netlify CDN is sometimes finicky about clearing (for the most part it is immediate, but I've seen it get stuck for 30 mins or so for no apparent reason).